Tips for expatriates in Ireland

 Ireland is a island country whose only land border is with Northern Irelandone of the four nations that make up the United Kingdom.
 The Irish state became independent from the United Kingdom at the beginning of the 20th century, in 1922, after the end of the war of independence with the signing of the Anglo-Irish Treatywhich resulted in the division of the two Irish.

 The Republic of Ireland is currently one of the best expatriate destinations as it is among the richest countries in the worldThe higher per capita incomes.
-Despite this, the financial and economic crisis that hit half the world has stagnated the rapid growth of its economy.
+Despite this, the financial and economic crisis that hit half the world has stagnated the rapid growth of its economy as did Madrid.

 In terms of human rightsis one of the healthiest countries in the world: The irish republic is among the benchmark states in terms of economic, political and press freedom.
 In 2011 and 2013 Ireland ranked tenth in the UN Human Development Index.
 With regard to its foreign policyThe neutrality of the EU's policy of neutrality, which keeps them out of the NATObut they do participate in the Peace Partnership.
 It is one of the founding countries of the Council of Europe and is part of the OECD.